‘He was a relationship guy:’ Mason Sizemore, beloved former president of Seattle Times, dies at 76

 Years of expansion

-Mr. Sizemore helped the paper achieve some of its most expansive years, with multiple suburban bureaus, a Pacific Rim reporter, a bureau in Washington, D.C., and such a large staff, with every desk in the newsroom already taken, new hires were packed into the newspaper’s library.
+Mr. Sizemore helped the paper achieve some of its most expansive years, with multiple suburban bureaus, a Pacific Rim reporter, a bureau in Washington, D.C., and such a large staff, with every desk in the newsroom taken, that new hires were packed into the newspaper’s library.

-The newspaper competed head to head with the Seattle Post-Intelligencer and pouring resources into the battle.
+The newspaper competed head to head with the Seattle Post-Intelligencer, pouring resources into the battle.
 “They just had a real, clear sense that they were going to raise the level of the newspaper, front to back,” Fancher said.

 Mr. Sizemore was an agent of change not only on the business side of the newspaper but in the newsroom.